4d55397500/tensorlib/README.md

 * `Tensorfield`: a function from a point on the manifold to a tensor
 * `Curve`: a function from an interval of doubles to a point on a manifold

+Currently supports a collection of tensor operations, as well as computing a curve length directly from the metric given a Riemannian manifold.

 ### Example Uses